david-macmahon/DirWalkers.jl/README.md

-When using extra out-of-process worker processes via `extraspec`, these worker processes must be started alongside the other file agent worker processes before calling `start_dirwalker` even though they will not be active until the directory agents finish.
+When using extra out-of-process worker processes via `extraspec`, these worker processes must be started alongside the other file agent worker processes before calling `run_dirwalker` even though they will not be active until the directory agents finish.

+Often the directory and file agents have access to the same (possibly distributed) filesystem(s).
+In this case any file agent can process a file from any directory agent.
+In other cases, not all directory and file agents will have equal access to the same filesystem (e.g. local filesystem on remote worker hosts).
+In these cases, `run_dirwalker` may be run in parallel on multiple remote workers (or less likely in Tasks).
+When operating in this "silo" mode, be sure to use a separate `dirq`, `fileq`, and `topdirs` for each `run_dirwalker` call and that the directory and file agents all have access to the same filesystem(s).
+When running in "silo" mode with a single common `outq`, be sure to keep taking items out of `outq` until you get one `nothing` value for each `run_diralker` call.

 ## Return value

-The `start_dirwalker` function returns a `Task` object.
-Waiting on this `Task` will only return once the directory walker has finished.
-Fetching the results of this `Task` will return two Vectors of named tuples, one for the directory agents and one the file agents.
-Each named tuple has fields `n` and `t`, where `n` is the number of directories/files processed by the corresponding agent, and `t` is the number of seconds that the agent ran.
+The `run_dirwalker` function returns two Vectors of named tuples, one for the directory agents and one for the file agents.
+Each named tuple has fields `host`, `id`, `n` and `t`, where `host` and `id` are the hostname and ID of the agent, `n` is the number of directories/files processed by the corresponding agent, and `t` is the elapsed time in seconds that the agent took to run.

 ## Processing output

-Processing can be deferred until the directory walker completes, but only if the entire output can be buffered in the output queue.
-Alternatively, the user can take outputs from the output queue and processes them in parallel with the rest of the directory walker mechanism.
-A value of `nothing` indicates the end of data.
-Further `take!` calls on `outq` will block.
+If `outq` can store all the results internally, the processing of the output can be performed after `run_dirwalker` returns, but generally it is desirable to process the output from `outq` in parallel with the running `run_dirwalker` call.
+In either case, you can get the output values by repeatedly calling `take!(outq)` until it returns `nothing`, which indicates the end of data (and further `take!` calls on `outq` will block).

+To process the output in parallel with `run_dirwalker`, either `run_dirwalker` or the output processing code (or both) must be run in a separate `Task` or remote worker.
+One common approach is to run `run_dirwalker` in a separate `Task` with `Threads.@spawn`.
+See the "parallel processing" example below.

-# Example
+# Example (non-parallel processing)

     using DirWalkers